 “From a hiring perspective, you want to know the kind of person that you are hiring,” Charron said.
 “Not just that they can make beautiful work, but how do they arrive at that?
 What is their process like?
 So thinking about how in a portfolio you can show not only the glossy, beautiful final product, but also the messy bits in between.”

 For each featured project, this might include a brief description that outlines the goals of a creative brief or project assignment, describes the designer’s role, and includes web pages, sketches, wireframes, user testing studies and other visual artifacts that trace the narrative of the project.

 “Explain what your role was in the project and how you felt about it,” Roberts said.
 “Two to three paragraphs, max.
-Everything else should just be a visual of how you actually work.
-That way, when we have a conversation on the phone, or online, or in person, we can actually start sussing out your experience and how you work with teams.”
+Everything else should just be a visual of how you actually work.”

 Design doesn’t operate in a vacuum, and failure to acknowledge one’s colleagues can leave a smudge on an otherwise strong portfolio.
 In fact, it’s one of Johnson’s biggest pet peeves.

 “If you have been working at an agency or studio or whatever, you had partners in this work,” he said.
 “You may have had a strategist or researcher help you.
 You had a creative director, an art director, who might have been guiding the work.
 Anybody who is involved in the work deserves a mention and it can be terribly frustrating and feels almost deceptive when you get somebody in a room who has misrepresented their contribution to this great, big beautiful thing when what they did was, maybe, put the style guide together.
 And it can harm your reputation.”